kavehmz/qugo/README.md

 # qugo
 QuGo is a queue manager in Go using redis.

-This is based on my Queue library https://github.com/kavehmz/queue
+This app uses on my Queue library https://github.com/kavehmz/queue

 ---